argilla-io/distilabel/docs/sections/pipeline_samples/papers/math_shepherd.md

 # Create datasets to train a Process Reward Model using Math-Shepherd

 This example will introduce [Math-Shepherd: Verify and Reinforce LLMs Step-by-step without Human Annotations](https://arxiv.org/abs/2312.08935), an innovative math process reward model (PRM) which assigns reward scores to each step of math problem solutions.
 Specifically, we will present a recipe to create datasets to train such models.
+The final sections contain 2 pipeline examples to run the pipeline depending with more or less resources.

 ## Replica